oljarym/member-service/README.md

   Steps to run in Docker:

 1) Execute maven goals: clean instal

-Run into the terminal from the project root directory folowing commands:
-2) ./mvnw install dockerfile:build
+2) ./mvnw install dockerfile:build (from the project root directory)
-3) docker-compose up
+3) docker-compose up (from the project root directory)